Azure Automanage for Machines Best Practices - Linux

 Automanage supports the following Linux distributions and versions:

-Microsoft Antimalware is not supported on Linux VMs at this time.
+Microsoft Antimalware is not supported on Linux machines at this time.

-1 The environment selection is available when you are enabling Automanage.
+1 The configuration profile selection is available when you are enabling Automanage.
 Learn more.
-You can also adjust the default settings of the environment and set your own preferences within the best practices constraints.
+You can also create your own custom profile with the set of Azure services and settings that you need.

-Try enabling Automanage for virtual machines in the Azure portal.
+Try enabling Automanage for machines in the Azure portal.